usethesource/rascal-website/docs/Recipes/Languages/Lisra/Eval/index.md

 *  An `Lval` and an Environment (both defined in [Runtime](../../../../Recipes/Languages/Lisra/Runtime/index.md)).
 *  Distinguish the various forms an `Lval` can have and compute the effect of evaluating it.
-*  Return a `Result` that captures the value just computed and possibleside-effects on the environment.
+*  Return a `Result` that captures the value just computed and possible side-effects on the environment.